zhibailin/MasteringEnglish/04-Making-Money-Is-Not-About-Luck.md

 Now, that's __an extreme example__.
 The person who [[got lucky]] by finding the treasure [[chest]], that was __blind luck__.
+But them coming to you and asking you to extract it and having to give you half, __that's not luck__.

 <!-- links -->
 [Nenad]: (https://www.youtube.com/c/Illacertus/featured)